Cornish in Mineral Point

 Getting there: It's in southwest Wisconsin, about 45 minutes west of Madison.

-Cornish Festival: It's Sept.
-27-29 in 2013.
-It starts Friday with Kiddleywink Pub Night and continues Saturday with Crowdy Crawn at Pendarvis, tours, Taste of Mineral Point, a miners buffet and Irish and Celtic music at the Opera House.
+Cornish Festival: The September festival starts Friday with Kiddleywink Pub Night and continues Saturday with Crowdy Crawn at Pendarvis, tours, Taste of Mineral Point, a miners buffet and Irish and Celtic music at the Opera House.
 On Sunday, there's an 1850s-style church service and more tours.

 Accommodations and dining: See Beauty in Mineral Point.